-Zero-touch deployment is an automated process to configure connectivity between the appliances and SD-WAN Orchestrator for On-premises.
+Non-Cloud zero-touch deployment settings allow you to configure Citrix SD-WAN Orchestrator for Onpremises information on SD-WAN appliances.
 The NITRO API running in the back-end handles download and upload of certificates.
-It downloads the certificate from SD-WAN Orchestrator for On-premises, logs in to the SD-WAN appliance, and uploads the certificate.
-It also downloads the SD-WAN appliance certificate and uploads it on SD-WAN Orchestrator for On-premises.
+It downloads the certificate from Citrix SD-WAN Orchestrator for Onpremises, logs in to the SD-WAN appliance, and uploads the certificate.
+It also downloads the SD-WAN appliance certificate and uploads it on Citrix SD-WAN Orchestrator for On-premises.

-Zero-touch deployment is supported on SD-WAN appliances running with the 11.2.1 release or later.
+Non-Cloud zero-touch deployment is supported on SD-WAN appliances running with the 11.3.0 release or later.